 Pacific Beach San Diego hotels suit travelers looking for a casual beach vacation with easy access to nightlife.
 Four recommendations on this list are oceanfront and one is bayfront, yet steps from the ocean.
-“PB” is a great place to be for the right type of traveler.
+These five hotels, in our opinion, are the best hotels in Pacific Beach.

+Pacific Beach, or “PB,” is a great place to be for the right type of traveler and it’s just down the hill from my house.
 This lively neighborhood rests between La Jolla and Mission Beach.
 It’s full of flip-flop-friendly restaurants and bars that cater to the many young people who live here.

-Find them within walking distance of hotels along the beachfront boardwalk—a favorite spot for running, biking, skateboarding, and scootering—or on Garnet Avenue.
+These social hubs are within walking distance of hotels along the beachfront boardwalk—a favorite spot for running, biking, skateboarding, and scootering—or on Garnet Avenue.
 The vast stretch of beach on both sides of the scenic Crystal Pier attracts sunbathers, surfers, and swimmers alike year-round.

-And, you can stay in the thick of it.
+And you can stay in the thick of it.

-1. Tower23 Hotel
+1. TOWER23 Hotel

 Address: 723 Felspar Street, San Diego, CA 92109